 If you take good care of your shin guards and aren’t training in a very hot climate, you can expect to get one to two years of use out of them.
 This number drastically reduces if you are training twice a day and they are constantly getting wet.
 The moisture in the shin guards will cause they leather to tear easily.

-The Best Muay Thai Shin Guards
+The Best Muay Thai Shin Guards – Our Picks

 Top King shin guards are one of the more popular brands that are made in Thailand.
 They are made with quality leather that will ensure they last.
-Top king has huge variety of sizes, so it’s important to look for a size that will fit your leg.
+Top king has a huge variety of sizes, so it’s important to look for a size that will fit your leg.
 Be sure to look up the Top King Size chart to see what is the best fitting size for you.

 I find that Top King is narrower than Twins or Fairtex guards.
-This makes them to feel less bulky than some of their competitors.
+This makes them feel less bulky than some of their competitors.
 They offer a number of different styles and overall provide excellent quality.
 One thing you will notice is the offer complete protection for your ankles and feet, to prevent an injury when you kick an elbow in sparring.

 Twins is a brand that manufactures some top quality shin guards that are widely used throughout Thailand.
 This is probably one of the biggest Thai brands and for good reason.
 The Twins shin guards are made with premium leather and offer complete protection for the wearer.
 I often alternate between Top King and Twins brands depending on what the first thing I see.